Fluorochemical industry: Fluoropolymers

 Other fluoropolymers tend to have similar properties to PTFE—high chemical resistance and good dielectric properties—which leads to use in the chemical process industry and electrical insulation.
-They are easier to work with (to form into complex shap es), but are more expensive than PTFE and have lower thermal stability.
+They are easier to work with (to form into complex shapes), but are more expensive than PTFE and have lower thermal stability.
 Fluorinated ethylene propylene (FEP) is the second most produced fluoropolymer.
 Films from two fluoropolymers serve as glass-replacements in solar cells.

 Fluorinated ionomers (polymers that include charged fragments) are expensive, chemically resistant materials used as membranes in certain electrochemical cells.
 Nafion, developed in the 1960s, was the first example and remains the most prominent material in the class.
 The initial Nafion application was as a fuel cell material in spacecraft.
 Since then, the material has been transforming the 55 million tons per year chloralkali industry; it is replacing hazardous mercury-based cells with membrane cells that are also more energy efficient.
 While older technology plants continue to run, new plants typically use membrane cells.
 By 2002, more than a third of the global capacity for the industry was membrane-cell based.
 Proton exchange membrane (PEM) fuel cells may be installed into vehicles.

 Fluoroelastomers are rubber-like substances that are composed of crosslinked mixtures of fluoropolymers.
 Viton is a prominent example.
 Chemical-resistant O-rings are the primary application.
 Fluoroelastomers tend to be more stiff than conventional elastomers, but with superior chemical and heat resistance.